openenergymonitor/emonpi/docs/SD-card-build.md

 You should see data from emonPi ATmega328, sending serial `v` should result in emonPi returning it's firmware version and config settings.

+To fix SSHD bug (when using the on board WiFi adapter and NO ethernet).
+[Forum thread](https://openenergymonitor.org/emon/node/12566).
+Edit ` /etc/ssh/sshd_config ` and append:

+	IPQoS cs0 cs0

 # Memory Setup

 Append `gpu_mem=16` to `/boot/config.txt` this caps the RAM available to the GPU.
 Since we are running headless this will give us more RAM at the expence of the GPI